 - Following your accident, if you are able to, write down every detail you can remember regarding the accident, which caused your injuries.
 This can include weather conditions and traffic level if an auto accident was responsible for your injuries.

 - If there were witnesses to your accident, gather as much contact information as possible in the event your attorney needs to speak to them later.
 If you are too badly hurt to take photographs of the accident or obtain witness information, see if you can get a friend or family member to attend to these details.

 - Always report your accident promptly to the police.

 - Never, ever make a statement to an insurance company, or anyone else, before you have spoken to an Ohio personal injury attorney.
 Never admit fault, whether to the other person involved in your accident, an insurance company, the other person’s attorney, or the police.
 Let the police determine who was at fault.

 - Prepare a diary outlining your pain and limitations, days missed from work, when you were evaluated by your physician as well as medications taken as a result of your trauma.
 Such documentation is helpful to show a jury the extent of harm you suffered from the accident.

-How a Schaffer & Associates Attorney Can Help
+How Schaffer & Associates, LPA Personal Injury Attorneys Can Help

-It can be extremely beneficial to have a knowledgeable Ohio personal injury attorney on your case from start to finish.
-An attorney from Schaffer & Associates is not only mindful of the many laws specific to Ohio which govern your accident but well-used to shouldering the legal—as well as the anxiety-producing—aspects of the case, such as dealing with insurance companies.
+It can be extremely beneficial to have knowledgeable Ohio personal injury attorneys on your case from start to finish.
+The attorneys from Schaffer & Associates is not only mindful of the many laws specific to Ohio which govern your accident but well-used to shouldering the legal—as well as the anxiety-producing—aspects of the case, such as dealing with insurance companies.
 Having an attorney who will protect your rights will allow you the time to heal from your injuries without worrying about whether you can get a fair settlement.
 Contact Schaffer & Associates today for a comprehensive evaluation of your Ohio accident.